lala-hakobyan/tech-knowledge-base/frontend-fullstack/react/architecture-react.md

 - Split components by responsibility to **keep code modular** and easier to manage.
 - Use **consistent and meaningful folder structure** (e.g., feature-based or domain-driven) and follow naming conventions.
 - **Optimize rendering** with memoization (`React.memo`, `useMemo`, `useCallback`) where appropriate or use new [React Compiler](./compiler-react.md) to do optimizations automatically.
+- Use **lazy loading** of features and resources(images, videos, etc.) to achieve better performance.
 - Follow **React design patterns**, since React is an unopinionated library and without patterns, code can become messy.
 - Integrate **linting plugins** to enforce [Rules of React](https://react.dev/reference/rules), accessibility rules and consistent code style.
 - Include **unit and component testing** to ensure reliability and catch regressions early.